interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

-- `INACTIVE`: Initial state.
+- `QUOTING`: Initial state.
 In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
-On success, transition to `Ready`.
+On success, transition to `FUNDING`.
 On failure, transition to `Cancelled`.
-- `READY`: Awaiting user approval.
-Approval is automatic if `intent.autoApprove` is set.
-Once approved, transitions to `Funding`.
-- `FUNDING`: Money from the user's main account is moved to the payment account to reserve it.
+- `FUNDING`: Awaiting the wallet to add payment liquidity.
+If `intent.autoApprove` is not set, the wallet gets user approval before reserving money from the user's wallet account.
 On success, transition to `Sending`.
 - `SENDING`: Stream payment from the payment account to the destination.
 - `CANCELLED`: The payment failed.
 (Though some money may have been delivered).
-Requoting transitions to `Inactive`.
+Requoting transitions to `Quoting`.
 - `COMPLETED`: Successful completion.

 ### `PaymentType`